What is N2019cov?

-Vhd, UPPER and C-VIR are a few examples of other programs classified as ransomware.
-Malware of this type is designed to encrypt data and demand payment for the decryption.
+Vhd, UPPER and C-VIR are some examples of other programs classified as ransomware.
+Malware of this type is designed to encrypt data and demand payment for decryption.
 There are two main differences between these programs/infections: the cryptographic algorithm they use (symmetric and asymmetric) and ransom size.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.P4WN3D|

-|Ransom Demanding Message||1nF0rM@t1On.txt|
+|Ransom Demand Message||1nF0rM@t1On.txt|